noteits/twilioLambdaSms/Readme.md

   "message": "hello from API"
 }

-where to is your authorized number and from your number provided by twilio.
+where "to_number" is your authorized number and from your number provided by twilio.

  [reference](https://www.twilio.com/blog/2017/06/build-serverless-api-amazon-web-services-api-gateway.html)